Hon. Clarine Nardi Riddle (Chair)

 Lara Kalwinski

-Lara Kalwinski is an Assistant General Counsel at the Bill & Melinda Gates Foundation.
+Lara Kalwinski is an Associate General Counsel at the MacArthur Foundation.
 Lara not only has a career in philanthropy, she is also a product of it, by receiving a life-changing four-year full scholarship to any Indiana college as a 1999 Lilly Endowment Community Scholar.
-Before joining the Bill & Melinda Gates Foundation, Lara served as in-house counsel with faith-based organizations, community foundations, humanitarian and development organizations, and public charities.
+Before joining the MacArthur Foundation Lara served as an Assistant General Counsel at the Bill & Melinda Gates Foundation, in-house counsel with faith-based organizations, community foundations, humanitarian and development organizations, and public charities.
 She has contributed to worldwide conversations on the opportunities and barriers to charitable giving and humanitarian response, including attendance at Chatham House events, Financial Action Task Force Working Group Meetings, and the Global Summit on Community Philanthropy.
 Recognition of Lara’s community, academic, and professional accomplishments include the American Bar Association’s Business Law Section, Nonprofit Organizations Committee, Outstanding Nonprofit Lawyer Award for In-House Counsel, and the Indiana Governor's Award for Tomorrow’s Leaders.

 Samantha Lalisan